 FHI 360 leads the Compass Rose Collaborative (CRC), a project funded by the U.S. Department of Labor to improve the education and employment outcomes of young adults, ages 18 through 24, after involvement in the U.S. criminal justice system.

 The CRC works with partners in communities with high rates of poverty and crime, including:

 - City of Albany Department of Youth and Workforce Services, Albany, NY

 - City of Los Angeles Economic and Workforce Development Department, Los Angeles, CA

-- CommunityWorks, Inc., Denver, CO
+- CommunityWorks, Inc., Denver and Colorado Springs, CO

 - Greater Louisville Workforce Development Board, Inc., Louisville, KY

 - Mayor’s Office of Employment Development, Baltimore, MD